 Bernet joined the group in 2019, jointly supervised by Dr Helen Walker (ISIS) and funded by ISIS and QMUL.
 She previously studied physics and philosophy in a Master’s degree at the University of Amsterdam and London School of Economics.
 Her work focuses on the dynamics of functional materials under pressure.

 Ed joined the group from the University of Oxford, and completed his PhD on Local structure of molecular materials via neutron total scattering and reverse Monte Carlo in 2015.
 He is now a professional data scientist.

 Helen graduated in 2016 with a PhD on Modelling local order in organic and metal-organic ferroics using the reverse Monte Carlo method and total neutron scattering.
 She was subsequently a postdoctoral researcher at the University of Edinburgh before taking up her current post at University College London.

 Serena completed her PhD thesis, entitled Total scattering applied to the study of nanomaterials, in 2017.
 She then completed a PGCE through the INSPIRE programme, and is now a teacher of mathematics.

 Dr Juan Du

-Juan completed her PhD work in 2017, and recently successfully defended her thesis Reverse Monte Carlo studies of inorganic functional materials using neutron scattering.
+Juan completed her PhD work in 2017; her thesis was entitled Reverse Monte Carlo studies of inorganic functional materials using neutron scattering.
 She now works as an analyst.